A Beginner’s Guide to Installing a Specific Version of NPM Package

 Keeping the Semantic Versioning system in mind we can better install the most apt versions of a package for our projects.

-Installing the Specific Version of NPM Package
+Installing a Previous Exact Version of an NPM Package

 Let’s look at both of these methods with examples.